-- 15.1 "Incident" means any occurrence or series of occurrences involving one or more drivers, or any action by any driver, Competitors or team members which can be reported to the Stewards by the Race Director (or directly noted by the Stewards) which: - a) Necessitated the suspension of a practice, qualifying or race session. - b) Constituted a breach of these Sporting Regulations. - c) Caused a false start by one or more cars. - d) Caused a collision. - e) Forced a driver off the track. - f) Illegitimately prevented a legitimate overtaking maneuver by a driver.
+- "Incident" means any occurrence or series of occurrences involving one or more drivers, or any action by any driver, Competitors or team members which can be reported to the Stewards by the Race Director (or directly noted by the Stewards) which: - a) Necessitated the suspension of a practice, qualifying or race session. - b) Constituted a breach of these Sporting Regulations. - c) Caused a false start by one or more cars. - d) Caused a collision. - e) Forced a driver off the track. - f) Illegitimately prevented a legitimate overtaking maneuver by a driver. - g) Illegitimately impeded another driver during overtaking.